rueda2022/T3-Machine-Learning/README.md

 We present the following folders into de repository:
 - **document:** Contains the PDF document with the final article.
 In addition an overleaf link (just for view) is attached.
 - **scripts:** Contains the Jupyter Notebook called "Implementation" where all the code was implemented.
-For running the script it is necessary to have into the same folder all the documents that are in the folder \textt{stores}.
+For running the script it is necessary to have into the same folder all the documents that are in the folder *stores*.
 - **stores:** Contains all the needed data for running the scripts or available data needed for the article.
 - **views:** Contains all the Figures and Tables that are in the PDF document.